Online Programmes in Data Analytics - Studying in an Online Environment

 To complete the course, you must have access to a relatively modern computer which matches the minimum specifications required to run the UCD software.
 The Online MSc and Professional Diploma in Data Analytics are delivered through the UCD Brightspace system and consist of:

 Interactive learning reinforcement quizzes

 Screen recordings to demonstrate computer programmes

 Virtual classroom environments

 You will be expected to spend around 10 hours per week per module watching videos and performing your own study.
 We require students to complete homeworks or quizzes every few weeks so that we can monitor their progress.
 In addition to making the study materials available, lecturers will spend around 2 hours per week answering student queries through the course discussion boards, or through a virtual classroom environment.
 Tutors will also provide regular additional support through the online portal.

 You are not required to attend any lectures at the UCD campus as part of the course.
-However, you must attend for one or two days at the end of each semester to take exams in the two modules taken that semester.
+However, you must attend for one or two days at the end of each trimester to take exams in the two modules taken that trimester.
 Students must be available to travel to UCD for one or two days during the standard UCD exam period.
 Exam periods can be found by clicking here.
 Typically students only need to attend for one day but if you have resit or repeat exams to take you will typically need to attend for two days.

 Failure to attend the exam on the specified day will result in you failing the module.
-Students will be informed of the specified exam dates at the start of each semester.

 At present all modules are compulsory and we do not allow substitutions.

 Our experience from previous students is that those who are studying online work best when taking no more than 2 modules per trimester.
 Taking one module per trimester adds a substantial delay to the completion of the MSc so is not permitted.